Menu

 Face Velocity Testing is the average amount of air that is pulled through the chemical hood.
 If these velocities are too low then chemical fumes will escape the hood into the lab.
 If the velocities are too high, energy costs will be high as you exhaust large amounts of conditioned air from the room.
 A traditional hood should be between 80 and 100 FPM according to many agencies.
 This may increase to 120 if you’re working with highly toxic chemicals.

-While a face velocity tests can determine airflow rates, smoke testing is the final authority on whether your hood is functioning appropriately.
+While face velocity tests can determine airflow rates, smoke testing is the final authority on whether your hood is functioning appropriately.
 This is because diffusers and room pressure as well as a number of other factors can affect the containment in a fume hood.
 That is also why a smoke test is the final step in the certification process.